Appetite for Blue-Chip Corporate Bonds Improves Amid Continued Credit-Market Stress | MarketScreener

 "With the backstop from the Fed, I think it helps meaningfully," said Gene Tannuzzo, deputy global head of fixed income at Columbia Threadneedle.

-Nike on Wednesday was set to sell $1.5 billion of 10-year notes at yield 2 percentage points above comparable U.S. Treasurys, down from initial guidance of a 2.5 percentage point spread.
-McDonald's was poised to sell $1 billion of 10-year notes at a 2.85 percentage point spread, down from initial guidance of 3.35 percentage points.
+Nike on Wednesday sold $1.5 billion of 10-year notes at a yield 2 percentage points above comparable U.S. Treasurys, down from initial guidance of a spread of 2.5 percentage points.
+McDonald's sold $1 billion of 10-year notes at a spread of 2.85 percentage points, down from initial guidance of 3.35 percentage points.

-In recent trading, the yield on the benchmark 10-year U.S. Treasury note was 0.805%, according to Tradeweb, compared with 0.813% Tuesday.
-Yields fall when bond prices rise.
+The yield on the benchmark 10-year U.S. Treasury note settled at 0.854%, according to Tradeweb, compared with 0.813% Tuesday.
+Yields rise when bond prices fall.

 In another sign of a healthier market, companies on Tuesday sold their new investment-grade bonds at an average spread that was just 0.037 percentage point above the spreads on their existing bonds, according to BofA Global Research.
 That was down from 0.37 percentage point Monday and roughly 0.5 to 0.8 percentage point last week.

-The cost of protecting corporate bonds against default using credit derivative indexes has also declined this week.
-It cost $105,300 a year to protect $10 million of U.S. investment-grade bonds against default for five years on IHS Markit's CDX index, down marginally from Tuesday's close and significantly lower than Friday's $151,000.
+The cost of protecting corporate bonds against default using credit-derivative indexes has also declined this week.
+It cost around $101,500 a year to protect $10 million of U.S. investment-grade bonds against default for five years on IHS Markit's CDX index, down from Tuesday's close and significantly lower than Friday's $151,000.

 Signs of severe stress in credit markets remain, however.